Mantaro/mantaro.github.io/README.md

 Glad you asked.
 We have a [wiki](https://www.mantaro.site/mantaro-wiki/) that probably answers all of your questions.
 We'll leave the most common asked question here.
 Please omit the <>.

-- How to change prefix? `~>opts prefix set <prefix>`

 You can also check the rest of configurable options on [here](https://www.mantaro.site/mantaro-wiki/basics/server-configuration).
 If you have more questions [don't hesitate to join our support server](https://support.mantaro.site).

 ### Support or Contact

-If you have more questions or need help [don't hesitate to join our support server](https://support.mantaro.site) and we'll help you sort out your issues.
+If you have more questions or need help [don't hesitate to join our support server,](https://support.mantaro.site) and we'll help you sort out your issues.
 This is the preferred method of helping general users, as more people can help.

 For any business inquiries, or blacklist inquiries, email `contact@mantaro.site`.
-Otherwise the support server is preferred.
+Otherwise, the support server is preferred.

 ### Donating

 Thanks!
-You can donate [here](https://www.patreon.com/mantaro) or you can do a one-time donation [here](https://www.paypal.me/kodemantaro)
+You can donate [here](https://www.patreon.com/mantaro), or you can do a one-time donation [here](https://www.paypal.me/kodemantaro)

 ### Theme